 DMEK provides better vision (average is 20/20 with some better and some worse), faster recovery (average is 2 to 4 weeks), and less rejection than any other type of corneal transplant (< 1% rejection in first 2 years).
-DMEK can also be combined with Toric IOLs so that cataract patients with corneal astigmatism can hope to be glasses free.
+DMEK can also be combined with Toric IOLs so that cataract patients with corneal astigmatism can hope to be glasses-free.
 Dr. Tenkman has several patients who required glasses preoperatively due to astigmatism who see 20/15 in each eye without glasses following DMEK.

 The results of DSAEK are not as good when compared with DMEK.
-Average vision is about 20/30, recovery is 3 to 6 months, the rejection rate is 5 to 12% depending how thick the transplanted tissue is, and it cannot be used in conjunction with astigmatism correcting lenses in cataract surgery.
+Average vision is about 20/30, recovery is 3 to 6 months, the rejection rate is 5 to 12% depending on how thick the transplanted tissue is, and it cannot be used in conjunction with astigmatism correcting lenses in cataract surgery.
 Presumably, the vision is not as good because of the extra stromal tissue along with the interface between the host and donor stroma tissue.
 The increased rejection rate in DSAEK is also likely caused by the extra stromal tissue.
 White blood cells contained in the host stroma can freely travel into the donor stroma with no barrier blocking them.
-Once there, the white blood cells encounter the foreign tranplanted cells and can mount a rejection response.
+Once there, the white blood cells encounter foreign transplanted cells and can mount a rejection response.
 In contrast, all foreign cells in DMEK are hidden on the other side of the new Descemet’s membrane where the host’s white blood cells cannot find them.
 The recovery rate is slower in DSAEK because the transplant’s cut edge has no Descemet’s membrane on it.
-The bare exposed stroma is easily hydrated by the fluid in the eye creating corneal swelling.
+The barely exposed stroma is easily hydrated by the fluid in the eye creating corneal swelling.
 This swelling takes months to go away and does not resolve until new Descemet’s membrane grows onto this cut edge.
 With DMEK, by contrast, all the stroma is covered by Descemet’s membrane from day 1 so the corneal swelling goes away more quickly.
 Astigmatism is unpredictable with DSAEK since the thicker graft carries some unmeasurable amount of astigmatism with it.
-Thus, calculations for a proper astigmatism correcting lens cannot be made before cataract surgery.
+Thus, calculations for proper astigmatism correcting lens cannot be made before cataract surgery.

 Click here for an overview of the various types of corneal transplantation surgery.

-How often does the air have to be reinjected in DSAEK & DMEK to help fully attach the donor?
+How often does the air have to be reinjected in DSAEK & DMEK to helpfully attach the donor?

 In experienced hands, DSAEK air reinjections are only required 1% of the time.
 Partial separations of DSAEK donors almost always seal down fully on their own.
 In the past, DMEK required air reinjection 25 to 30% of the time.
 Eventually, DMEK surgeons realized what types of DMEK partial separations are likely to seal down on their own.
 This combined with using longer lasting air mixtures has allowed us to reduce the air reinjection rate down to about 1%.